Charter

 - Actively participate in the decision-making process.

-- Not disclose information acquired as a consequence of their membership, other than as required by law, or when the member has been given proper authority to do so.
+- Not disclose information acquired as a consequence of their membership, other than as required or excused by law.

 3.2 Responsibilities of the Authority Chairperson